ShayDwight/ACNH-Tracker/README.md

   - a color-blind mode button to add/remove icons on the Availability column.
   - a 12/24 hour selector button
   - a way to select a different month/day if you TT
-  - S hemisphere fish months (and bugs) selector
+  - ~~S hemisphere fish months (and bugs) selector~~

+# New Things Since Last Update!

+- Images for critters!
+- Icons for Fish/Bugs/Fossils/Art
+- Toggle Hemi(sphere) button

-if you don't think you have the latest version (There's a *NEW* row of buttons at the top!
-(Fossils and Art are *not yet* implemented, but Bugs are!)), force a hard refresh by first clicking Clear localStorage, then hitting Ctrl+F5 on your keyboard.
+As always, if you don't see what's new, force a clean refresh by first clicking Clear localStorage, and then forcing a refresh by hitting Ctrl+F5 on your keyboard!

 # Things I need to fix:

-~~- I just noticed a slight bug.
-If you click Fish, then Show All, then Fish again, the button/outline for Fish (or any other Type) will disappear, and the table will be empty.
-Some variable I set is not clearing correctly.~~
-- I need to fix the hours set for some of the later-in-the-list bugs.
-The time shown in the Availability columns is wrong.
+Nothing at the moment, besides adding what's listed above!